 A scope qualifier operator @ allows selection of out-of-scope identifiers.
 For example, if f is a routine with a local variable i, then:

 f@i

 represents the variable i local to f.
-Identifiers at file scope can be specified using the quoted file name with this operator, for example:
+Identifiers at file scope can be specified using the quoted file name with this operator.
+The following example represents the variable i defined in file xyz.c.

-'''

 "xyz.c"@i

-'''